The OpenPTrack Team

 OpenPTrack is led by UCLA REMAP and Open Perception.
 Key collaborators include the University of Padova, Electroland and Indiana University Bloomington.
 Early adopters include the UCLA Interpretive Media Laboratory, California State Parks, UCLA Lab School and cheLA.
 (More on the partners.)

 Radu B. Rusu (Project Director) is the President and CEO of Open Perception, Inc., a visiting lecturer at Stanford University, and a world renowned expert in 3D data processing.
 Before Open Perception, he was a research scientist at Willow Garage, where he created the Point Cloud Library (PCL) project.
 Rusu received his PhD from the Technische Universitaet Muenchen (TUM), Germany, in 2009.
 During his studies, he was was affiliated with TUM’s CoTeSys (Cognition for Technical Systems) Excellence Cluster, the Artificial Intelligence Center(AIC) at the Stanford Research Institute (SRI) as an international fellow researcher, and also Willow Garage, working on 3D semantic mapping techniques for mobile robots.
 Since, he has served on the board of many workshops and events at conferences such as RSS, ICRA, IROS, ECCV, ICCV, AAAI, CVPR, and 3DIMPVT.
 He has co-authored numerous award-winning publications, and is a senior IEEE member and recipient of the IEEE RAS Early Career Award (2013).
 In 2011, Rusu won the Open Source Software (OSS) World Challenge with PCL.

-Peter Gusev (Contributor – NDN Publisher) has been with UCLA REMAP since July 2013.
+Peter Gusev (Application Engineer) has been with UCLA REMAP since July 2013.
 He focuses primarily on NDN, and is leading the development of NDN-RTC, a real-time conferencing tool.
 In addition to NDN, Peter has contributed to a wide range of interactive audiovisual projects, including Grace Plains, for which he implemented real-time video transmission from Google Glass devices.
 His experience includes development, embedded programming, web design and interactive augmented reality projects.
 Peter holds master’s degrees from Bauman Moscow StateTechnical University (computer science) and Wroclaw University of Technology (business information systems).

 David Beaudry (Advisor) is the owner of Beaudry Interactive (b/i), which focuses on real-time show control and interactive design.
 With b/i, he is developing sensing technologies, widgets, software and middleware, and creating dynamic, multilayered storytelling experiences, such as atmospheric entertainment for theme parks.
 Clients include Disney, Fox, Sony, Nintendo, Diavolo Dance Theater, and Discovery Cube.
 His installation work has been seen throughout the world.
-For theatre, he has designed sound for numerous productions, and has received three Ovation Award nominations.
+He has also designed sound for numerous productions, and has received three Ovation Award nominations.
 He has also designed for dance, concerts, industrials, applications and games.
 An award-winning clarinetist, he has performed and recorded throughout LA.
 David holds a doctorate from UCLA, and has taught at UCLA and the Art Center College of Design.

 Joshua A. Danish (Advisor) serves on the faculty of Indiana University’s Learning Sciences program.
 His work combines play, technology, and active learning, and he experiments with computer simulations, augmented reality, programming languages, and other technologies in and out of the classroom.
 Prior to his academic career, Danish worked as a software engineer, designer, and producer in the educational software industry.
 He hold a PhD and MA from UCLA and a BS from Johns Hopkins University.